 However, you can move your margins within a range of ½”–1″.
 For example, you might use 1″ margins if you have less work experience.
-Or, you might prefer narrower page margins if you want to include more details on your resume.
+Or, you might prefer more narrow page margins if you want to include more details on your resume.

-Resume margin size is easy to overlook when you’re trying to decide what to include on your resume, but setting your margins correctly is essential if you want it to look professional.
+Resume margin size is easy to overlook when you’re writing a resume but setting your margins correctly is essential if you want it to look professional.

 Check out this example to see what standard margins for a resume look like:

 - Resumes that don’t follow the standard format are less likely to make it past applicant tracking system (ATS) software.
-Specifically, they confuse the ATS since such software can’t read images, infographics, and fancy fonts.
+Specifically, they confuse the ATS since such software can’t read images, infographics, and unconventional fonts.

-Second, hiring managers — even in creative fields like graphic design — simply prefer a traditional resume design because they want to evaluate your qualifications quickly and efficiently.
-Assessing whether you’re qualified or not based on the content of a creative resume that doesn’t follow the usual formatting recommendations can be difficult.
+- Hiring managers — even in creative fields like graphic design — tend to prefer a traditional resume design because they want to be able to evaluate your qualifications quickly and efficiently.
+Getting a quick and clear overview of a creative resume that doesn’t follow the usual formatting recommendations can be difficult.

-If your heart is set on using a non-traditional style, we still recommend keeping your resume margins to ½”—1″ wide.
-And don’t insert any text into the margins.
+If your heart is set on using a non-traditional style, we still recommend that you: